Proposed Charter Finalized

 From the Administration

-The Sorace Administration is recommending Home Rule as a solution to help build a stronger, more equitable Lancaster.
-By adopting Home Rule, Lancaster could have more tools to control expenses and provide for other ways to raise revenues besides property taxes.
+Mayor Sorace introduced exploring Home Rule as a potential solution to the City’s structural deficit.
+If adopted, Home Rule could provide Lancaster more tools to raise revenues besides property taxes.
 Learn More